FunkyFr3sh/petool/README.md

 leave some instructions broken or a dead code block, consider clearing the area before writing the jump.
-It ensures when you or someone else is following the code in a disassembler or a debugger that they will not get confused by sudden far jumps which have broken instructions just after them.
+It ensures when you or someone else is following the code in a disassembler or a debugger that they will not get confused by sudden long jumps which have broken instructions just after them.

     CLEAR(<from>, <byte>, <to>);
     CLEAR_NOP(<from>, <to>);